rickchristie/carrot-old/README.markdown

   injection container, instantiating the user's routine object and getting a response from it.
 It does not know, much less dictate how the routine method is getting the response.
-- Allow the user to replace some of the core classes of Carrot using their own class only by implementing an interface as a contract to the core classes.
-- Continue the development by adding libraries, which are essentially just decoupled classes that are properly namespaced.
+- Continue the development by adding libraries, which are essentially just decoupled classes with proper namespace.
   Each library must not know that it is being used inside a framework.